ibm-cloud-docs/activity-tracker/control_usage_quotas.md

 To specify a daily exclusion rule, do the following from the *Usage Quotas* dialog:

+Verify that each exclusion rule that you add behaves as expected.
+Improper configured exclusion rules can result in storing data not intended for storage.
+{: important}

 1. In the **Triggered Exclusion Rules** section click **Add daily rule**.

 2. Drag the slider to the percentage of the daily usage quota when you want the rule triggered.
 For example, 50%.
 If you try to set a percentage where an exclusion rule exists, you will be warned that the existing rule will be replaced.